 Review the issue

-It is very easy for a charter yacht to assume that all irate guests are acting irrationally.
-Upon a closer look, the guest may have been right in complaining about a particular meal, service or crew memeber.
+It is very easy for a yacht to assume that all irate guests are acting irrationally.
+Upon a closer look, the guest may have been right in complaining about a particular meal, service or employee.

 This is not to imply that all complaints are valid, but it should provide some insight into different customer experiences.
-Use the opportunity to review the issue once the guest is gone and determine whether there are any changes which can be done to improve guest satisfaction.
+Use the opportunity to review the issue once the guest is gone and determine whether there are any changes which can be made to improve customer satisfaction.

-In summary, different guests may have various complaints regarding the yacht hotel services, but they can all be resolved to the satisfaction of both parties when the management is purposefully and fully prepared.
+In summary, different customers may have various complaints regarding superyacht charter services, but they can all be resolved to the satisfaction of both parties when the management is purposefully and fully prepared.

 The Stewardess Bible is on sale now